What you need to know about software liability

 Large companies found liable for major software failures

-Software defects can be catastrophic.
-These examples show how bad code can lead to disasters for the general public and companies.
+Software defects can be disastrous, leading to costly settlements or court-ordered judgments.
+These examples show how faulty code can lead to disasters for companies and their customers.

 In late 2018, Toyota recalled nearly 2.5 million Prius vehicles after finding a software glitch that could cause the cars to stall at high speeds.
 Four years earlier, the company recalled 1 million cars because of a similar bug.